ARP1Poorvi/PyCalc/README.md

 ## About PyCalc
 PyCalc is a lightweight and easy-to-use calculator application designed for Linux users.
 Whether you’re performing basic arithmetic operations or diving into more advanced calculations, PyCalc delivers a clean and efficient experience.

-This application is packaged as a `.deb` file for convenient installation on Debian-based Linux distributions like Ubuntu, Linux Mint, and others.
+This application is packaged as a `.deb` file and an `.exe` file for convenient installation on Debian-based Linux distributions and Windows opreating systems.

 ---

 ## Features
 - **Basic Arithmetic**: Add, subtract, multiply, and divide with ease.
 - **Intuitive GUI**: Simple, user-friendly interface powered by Tkinter.
-- **Cross-Platform Development**: Optimized for Linux systems.
+- **Cross-Platform Development**: Optimized for Linux systems and Windows systems.
 - **Lightweight**: Minimal resource usage, ensuring fast performance.

 ---